setupmd/docs/readme.md

 Finally the last option is to manually search each section using the below as reference guides to the main index file of each category.

+#### Section 0 - Complete Guides

+This first section consists only of complete guides which will run you through all the required steps from start to finish.
+Some documents within this area might be brief but they will contain links to additional pages to explain certain tasks within more detail.

+To get started you can [click here](0-complete-guides/guide-list.md).

 #### Section 1 - Deploying a Server

 This section is for those who are starting from fresh.
 We cover topics such as identifying your tools, understanding the difference between a 'paper server' and a 'modded server' all the way through to picking the right hosting environment, deploying your server and troubleshooting common deployment errors you could come across.